HWTechClub/Game-Dev-Demo/README.md

 # Game-Dev-Demo
 A platformer game for Tech Club.

-Using Unity Version 2019.3.4f1
+Using Unity Version 2019.4.1f1

 Known Issues:
--Collision issues when using Composite Collider.
+-Player can walljump.
+(Not intended)